+'''

-our \$foo; our(\$bar, \$baz);
+our $foo;

+our($bar, $baz);

+'''

-An our declaration declares a global variable that will be visible across its entire lexical scope, even across package boundaries.
+An our declaration declares an alias for a package variable that will be visible across its entire lexical scope, even across package boundaries.
 The package in which the variable is entered is determined at the point of the declaration, not at the point of use.
 This means the following behavior holds: